manolaz/map2mesh/demo/README.md

-# Example LAS to RASTER conversion
+# LAS to RASTER conversion

-run analysis of data source
-Transpose the LAS dataset into scaled Raster map of readeable 3 axis X + Y + Z coordinations.
+This example run analysis of the LAS dataset, to transpose data source into scaled Raster map of readeable 3 axis X + Y + Z coordinations.

-This example will take the LAS Points in DATA respository and scale it and to make an XYZ out file export in DATA.
+It will take the LAS Points in DATA respository and scale it and to make an XYZ out file export in DATA.

-## execute examples
+## Execute example

 python3 out_converter.py